hasselmonians/BandwidthEstimator/README.md

 The core functionality of this package is in the `cvKernel` and `kconv` functions, written by Michael Prerau (c) 2011.
 These functions have been heavily modified from their original forms to be methods of the `BandwidthEstimator` class.

+### Performing the Maximum Likelihood Estimate with Cross-Validation
-* `cvKernel` computes the maximum likelihood estimate, the bandwidth parameter associated with the MLE, the log likelihoods for the range of tested bandwidths, and the tested bandwidths themselves.
+`cvKernel` computes the maximum likelihood estimate, the bandwidth parameter associated with the MLE, the log likelihoods for the range of tested bandwidths, and the tested bandwidths themselves.
 It takes a spike train, the time step, and the bandwidth range to be tested, in time-steps.
 It defaults to 3:2:N where N is 3/2 the length of the spike train.
 Generally, this is much too long, and it is advisable to put limits on the range of tested bandwidths.

 For example, to test bandwidths up to 60 seconds:
 ```matlab